-- 2.1 Intermission defined.
+- 2.0 It is recognized that in the majority of cases intermission will become a possible course of action only when a complex set of considerations are in play, and that academic difficulties almost always involve welfare questions.
+In a small number of cases however, there may be no academic element, and suspension may be necessary on welfare grounds alone. - 2.1 Intermission defined.
 Subject to 2.2 below, any interruption of full-time studies (except where imposed by the College under disciplinary procedures) that has among its consequences the postponement of any University examination is an intermission for the purposes of this FtSP.
-For the avoidance of doubt, this includes any case in which a student withdraws from a University examination during or immediately before that examination with a view to re-entering for that examination at a later date. - Grounds of intermission.
-The College will permit a student's intermission only where the Tutorial Review Committee is satisfied that: - a. an intermission is necessary on medical or compassionate grounds (such as injury, physical or mental illness, very recent bereavement, urgent need for the Student to act as a carer towards a close family member, or maternity/paternity); and - b. that the circumstances are such that the Student can reasonably be expected to be able to resume his or her studies at the end of the period of intermission.
+For the avoidance of doubt, this includes any case in which a student withdraws from a University examination during or immediately before that examination with a view to reentering for that examination at a later date. - 2.2 Grounds of intermission.
+The College will permit a student's intermission only where the Tutorial Review Committee or a smaller group consisting of the Tutor for Undergraduates, the Moral Tutor of the Student, and the Academic Administrator is satisfied that: - a. an intermission is necessary on medical or compassionate grounds (such as injury, physical or mental illness, very recent bereavement, urgent need for the Student to act as a carer for a close family member, or maternity/paternity); and - b. that the circumstances are such that the Student can reasonably be expected to be able to resume their studies at the end of the period of intermission.

-For the avoidance of doubt the College will not grant intermission solely on the ground that the Student is or feels ill-prepared for examinations.
+For the avoidance of doubt, the College will not grant intermission solely on the ground that the Student is or feels ill-prepared for examinations.